dwyl/home/README.md

 and lock-down
 [🚫](https://www.oxfam.org/en/press-releases/ten-richest-men-double-their-fortunes-pandemic-while-incomes-99-percent-humanity)
 brought construction/renovation progress to a halt. 🛑 <br />
-We were unable to continue with construction due to restrictions <br />
+We were unable to continue with construction due to restrictions 🙅‍♀️<br />
-and then when things re-opened our foreman moved on to a different project <br />
+and then when things re-opened our foreman moved on to a different project 😕<br />
 leaving us with an unfinished exterior building
 (i.e. building site!) 🚧 <br />
 We requested several quotes
 from local construction companies but none had availability to help us. 🤦‍♀️ <br />
-We have made _modest_ progress on the exterior with the help of day labourers, 👷<br />
+We have made _decent_ progress on the exterior with the help of day labourers, 👷<br />
 but in construction,